USCGC Ironwood

-USCGC Ironwood (WAGL-297/WLB-297) was a Mesquite-class sea-going buoy tender operated by the United States Coast Guard.
+USCGC Ironwood (WAGL-297/WLB-297) is a former Mesquite-class sea-going buoy tender operated by the United States Coast Guard.
 She served in World War II, the Korean War, and the Vietnam War as well as a variety of domestic missions.
 She currently serves as a seamanship training vessel for Job Corps.

 Construction and characteristics

 Ironwood was built at the Coast Guard Yard at Curtis Bay, Maryland.
 All other Mesquite-class ships were built at a commercial shipyard.
 Despite her identical design, Ironwood was by far the most expensive ship in her class.
 She cost the Coast Guard Yard $1,388,227 while the other five Mesquite-class ships cost an average of $878,029.
 She was the largest vessel ever built at the Coast Guard Yard at the time of her launch.

 Her keel was laid down on November 2, 1942, she was launched on March 16, 1943, and she was commissioned on August 4, 1943.

 Her hull was constructed of welded steel plates.
 As originally built, Ironwood was 180 ft long, with a beam of 37 ft, and a draft of 12 ft.
 Her displacement was 935 tons.
 While her overall dimensions remained the same over her career, the addition of new equipment raised her displacement to 1,025 tons by the end of her Coast Guard service.